spyder-ide/spyder-docs/doc/variableexplorer.rst

 ============
-Options Menu
+Options menu
 ============

 The options menu in the top right of the Variable Explorer pane allows you filter the objects shown by a number of different criteria.

 .. image:: images/variable_explorer/variable-explorer-menu.png
    :alt: Spyder Variable Explorer, with options menu